hathiany/est_2232/README.md

-# est_2232
-This folder hosts files and notes for the unit STA 2232 - Ecological Sampling Techniques Here are some useful references
+# STA 2232 - Ecological Samling Techniques
+## Purpose
+To equip the student should be with modern ideas in sampling and estimating the size of biological populations
+# References
 1. [distance sampling in R before to estimate population size and density?](https://distancesampling.org/)